S. W. Erdnase

-S. W. Erdnase is a pseudonym used by the author of The Expert at the Card Table, a book detailing sleight of hand, cheating and legerdemain using playing cards.
-Still considered essential reading for any card magician, the book (usually known as just Erdnase, Expert, EATCT, or sometimes the Bible) has been in publication since 1902.
+S. W. Erdnase is a pseudonym used by the author of The Expert at the Card Table, a book detailing sleight of hand (legerdemain), cheating and card manipulation.
+Still considered essential reading for any card magician, the book (usually known as just Erdnase, Expert, TEATCT, or sometimes the Bible) has been in publication since 1902.
 Erdnase's true identity is one of the enduring mysteries of the magic community.

 Identity

-S. W. Erdnase was most likely a way for the author to conceal his real identity so he would not be arrested, since Federal laws at the time prohibited the publication and distribution of "obscene" material.
+S. W. Erdnase was most likely a way for the author(s) to conceal his real identity so he would not be discovered.
 In the late 19th and early 20th century, many judges considered books on gambling methods obscene (see Comstock laws).

-S. W. Erdnase spelled backwards is "E. S. Andrews", leading many investigators to search for people named Andrews as possible candidates.
+S. W. Erdnase spelled backwards is "E. S. Andrews", misleading many investigators to search for people named Andrews as possible candidates.

 Milton Franklin Andrews

 Martin Gardner has proposed that a small-time con man named Milton Franklin Andrews was the author.
 Another proponent who researched this theory was Barton Whaley, in his book The Man Who Was Erdnase, which contains eyewitness interviews from the 1940s.
 Andrews was wanted by police for questioning in relation to a murder inquiry.
 When the police found Andrews he shot himself dead after fatally shooting his female companion.
 Andrews was only 33, as stated in The Man Who was Erdnase.

 Others argue against Andrews being Erdnase because the known examples of his writing are very much inferior to the exceptional writing of The Expert at the Card Table.

 There has been newer evidence since the year 2000 that puts to rest the assumption that Milton Franklin Andrews was Erdnase.
 It is obvious that Andrews was a card cheat but that is as far as his connection goes.
 Other historians have also found other men that could have indeed been S.W.
 Erdnase.